 There’s plenty of information and advice out there to support people in the workplace.
 Here’s a small list of resources I’ve come across recently:

 Chartered Institute of Personnel and Development | @CIPD

 Who’s doing what?
 The HR community is helping drive and shape what’s needed to tackle this taboo yet as it’s unlikely to receive significant government attention its important organisations are challenged by their own employees on current and future provisions and adjustments.

 What next?
 Check existing company policies, portals and handbooks.
-If there’s nothing specific, ask if this is due to change and if so, when.
+If there’s nothing specific, organise something.
+Poor management responses?
+Record it, timeline it, evidence it and contact HR.